JhordanFigueroa/594MD11/README.md

 edu.upenn.cit594.data package
 Additionally, you must use the Singleton design pattern to implement the logging functionality.

-CIT 594 - Data Structures and Software Design | Property of Penn Engineering Your Main class should be responsible for reading the runtime arguments (described above), creating all the objects, arranging the dependencies between modules, etc. See the “Monolith vs. Modularity” reading assignment in Module 10 for an example if you are unsure how to do this.
+##Your Main class should be responsible for reading the runtime arguments (described
+above), creating all the objects, arranging the dependencies between modules, etc. See the “Monolith vs. Modularity” reading assignment in Module 10 for an example if you are unsure how to do this.